QuantEcon/lecture-source-py/source/rst/samuelson.rst

         n : int
             Number of iterations
         σ : scalar
             Volatility parameter.
-Must be greater than or equal to 0.
-Set equal to 0 for non-stochastic model.
-        g : scalar
+It must be greater than or equal to 0.
+Set equal to 0 for a non-stochastic model. g : scalar
             Government spending shock
         g_t : int